RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 ___

 We have two pets now.
-Remember we wanted both of them in one list?
-Where objects have curly brackets and values can be recalled using the dot-syntax and field names, lists have square brackets and boring indices (starting at 0).
+Remember we wanted both of them in one array?
+Where objects have curly brackets and values can be recalled using the dot-syntax and field names, arrays have square brackets and boring indices (starting at 0).

 {%highlight javascript%}
-list = [1,2,3];
+array = [1,2,3];
-console.log(list(0));
+console.log(array(0));
 {%endhighlight%}

 This code will return the first element: `1`.

-To create our list of pets, instead of having numbers, we now have our objects in the brackets:
+To create our array of pets, instead of having numbers, we now have our objects in the brackets:
 {%highlight javascript%}
 pets = [my_cat, my_dog];
 console.log(pets(0)); // returns the cat
 console.log(pets(1)); // returns the dog
 {%endhighlight%}

-We can continue this pattern indefinitely, having lists of objects with fields that have lists of objects...
+We can continue this pattern indefinitely, having arrays of objects with fields that have arrays of objects...

 ___